Indonesias Investment Realization Up 35.5 Percent In Q2 - UrduPoint

 Indonesia's Investment Realization Up 35.5 Percent In Q2

-JAKARTA, (UrduPoint / Pakistan Point News - 20th Jul, 2022 ) --:Indonesia's investment realization rose 35.5 percent year on year in the second quarter of this year, amid global economic uncertainties over the conflict in Ukraine and recovery from the COVID-19 pandemic, a senior government official said Wednesday.
+JAKARTA, (UrduPoint / Pakistan Point News - 21st Jul, 2022 ) :Indonesia's investment realization rose 35.5 percent year on year in the second quarter of this year, amid global economic uncertainties over the conflict in Ukraine and recovery from the COVID-19 pandemic, a senior government official said Thursday.

 "It seems that this is the first time in history (since data of Indonesia's investment realization began to be compiled) grew this much," Investment Minister Bahlil Lahadalia told a press conference.